 Qualitative analysis, not the analysis in quantitative terms.

-A thin layer of chromatography operates in an open system, humidity and temperature can influence the outcomes.
+A thin layer of chromatography operates in an open system, and humidity and temperature can influence the outcomes.

 Applications of Thin Layer Chromatography